 As they watched the cheese curds form, the trio’s excitement grew.
 The family decided to continue with the packaging of the curds late into the night and early the next morning.
 At 2:30 a.m. on July 9, Shannon exhaustedly but excitedly posed for a photo, smiling big and holding a bag of cheese curds, marking their first cheese production and the continuation of a successful family business.

-While dairy farms across the country are closing their barn doors as milk prices drop (the U.S. lost nearly 3,000 dairies in 2018), Ralph and Colleen had been considering expanding their dairy to a creamery for decades.
-It wasn’t until they received a low-interest loan from Rural Electric Cooperative (REC) that this idea became a reality.
+While dairy farms across the country closed their barn doors as milk prices dropped (the U.S. lost nearly 3,000 dairies in 2018), Ralph and Colleen had been considering expanding their dairy to a creamery for decades.
+It wasn’t until they received a low-interest loan from the Rural Electric Cooperative (REC) that this idea became a reality.

 “That was a big turning point in deciding if we were going to go ahead with the creamery or not,” Colleen said.
 “You dream and wonder, ‘How can we make this work?’
 Until that point, we’d never had the right combination of time, money and courage.”